-My father ‘Arthur Steel’ was a renowned Fleet Street Photographer and because of his career I grew up surrounded by cameras.
-From as early as seven years of age I would be helping him print black and white images in his darkroom.
-Later on in life I studied Photography at College and became a Window Cleaner throughout this period to help finance myself.
-After a short stint of unpaid work experience I was offered a full time job at Holborn Studios (London’s largest Photographic Studio).
-I worked there for two years as a studio assistant and then assisted as a freelancer for a further eight years travelling extensively around the globe on assignments working with some of the world’s leading Photographers
+Arthur Steel (my father) is a renowned Fleet Street Photographer and because of his career I grew up surrounded by photographic equipment and cameras.
+From the age of seven I would help dad print black and white images in the darkroom.
+Later on in life I studied Photography for a year at College and became a window cleaner throughout this period to help finance myself.
+After a fortnight of unpaid work experience I was offered a full time position at London’s largest photographic studio, Holborn Studios.
+I worked there for a couple of years as a studio assistant and then went on to assist as a freelancer for a further eight years travelling extensively around the globe on assignments working with some of the world’s leading Photographers

 During this time, I mainly assisted Portrait Photographers such as Terry O’Neill, David Steen and Brian Aris and was lucky enough to have personally met Her Majesty The Queen, Michael Jackson, David Bowie and Elizabeth Taylor, to name a few.

 Thirty years ago, I was also lucky enough to have been the last photographer in the world to capture fine art portraits of the Formula One Legend James Hunt and revealed the portraits for the first time in October 2021.
 Website: jh76prints.com

 Although I was trained in Portraiture and went on to shoot for Advertising and Design Agencies I always had a fascination for Interiors Photography and I now specialise in this field professionally.
 Photographing landscapes is an essential pastime for me, as I spend most of my work life indoors shooting interiors, it not only gets me out in the fresh air but gives me the freedom to work with my camera and shoot whatever I like.
 To my delight, friends began asking if they could acquire prints of my pictures to hang within their homes and that’s how my landscape prints evolved.